advancedresearch/path_semantics/faq.md

 Questions are meaningful only if they are asked in a context where answering it makes sense.

 In a similar way, mathematics is a body of knowledge that is iterated over and improved over time.
-There is no complete definition of mathematics, but there are some axioms that defines rules of how to think about mathematics itself, abstractly.
+There is no complete definition of mathematics, but there are some axioms that define rules of how to think about mathematics itself, abstractly.

 For example, the univalence axiom of Homotopy Type Theory ([link](https://homotopytypetheory.org/)) can be written as a rule in